 The best TV stands are ones that won’t fight for space.
-We made sure our picks included everything for tiny studio apartments to wide-open living rooms.
+We made sure our picks included everything—for tiny studio apartments all the way to wide-open living rooms.
 Other factors kept in mind: weighing quality materials and price points, unique designs, and storage features (particularly those to keep loose cords in check).

 Our Shopping Checklist

 TV stands are made from pretty much anything these days, and no material is inherently better than another.
 Our list includes everything from hardwood to aluminum, so it’s really a stylistic decision, though we would warn that solid wood will likely outlast particleboard.

 Size and Weight

 The ideal width of a media console depends on the size of your TV screen.
 Long story short, a larger TV should be paired with a larger stand and one that can take on a bit more weight without buckling.
 Before purchasing, it’s important to double-check that your preferred piece can hold the weight of your technology.
 In general your TV stand should be roughly 10 inches wider than your screen, but you can go wider for styling purposes (flank it with books, tapers, and other knickknacks).

 More than anything, designer Mandy Cheng warns your TV must sit at the appropriate viewing height.
 “This means that when you’re sitting on the sofa across from the TV, the TV should be at eye level,” she explains.
 “If you’re purchasing a media cabinet, make sure it fits underneath the designated height of your TV.
 If you have a large wall and a large sofa, try to get a wider console so it doesn’t feel like a tiny piece of furniture floating in an otherwise large space.
 On the contrary, if your space is small, don’t get a big media console.
 Otherwise, walk space will be limited and the room will end up feeling cramped.”